Best Adobe Acrobat Alternatives for Mac

 Text expansion is one of those tools you don’t realize you depend on until it breaks.

-I don’t use text expanders to save a few keystrokes here and there.
-I use them because modern work — email, documentation, coding, AI prompting, customer replies — is fundamentally repetitive.
+We don’t use text expanders to save a few keystrokes here and there.
+We use them because modern work — email, documentation, coding, AI prompting, customer replies — is fundamentally repetitive.
 If you type for a living, repetition quietly drains your focus.

-Over the past few years, I’ve tested nearly every serious text expansion option on macOS.
+Over the past few years, we’ve tested nearly every serious text expansion option on macOS.
 Some were fast but fragile.
 Others were powerful but frustrating.
-A few surprised me by how much they changed my daily flow.
+A few surprised us by how much they changed our daily flow.

 This guide isn’t a feature checklist.
-It’s a hands-on, first-person look at what actually works in 2026 — based on real usage across writing apps, browsers, terminals, and productivity tools.
+It’s a hands-on look at what actually works in 2026 — based on real usage across writing apps, browsers, terminals, and productivity tools.

-macOS includes a built-in text replacement feature, and yes — I’ve tried to rely on it.
+macOS includes a built-in text replacement feature, and yes — we’ve tried to rely on it.

 It’s fine for: